-Leases previously recognised as operational leases have been assessed, and eight leases are of low value, below £5,000, and will continue to be disclosed as operational leases.
+Leases previously recognised as operational leases have been assessed, and seven leases are of low value, below £5,000, and will continue to be disclosed as operational leases.

-Six leases inward where annual rental have been used to compute a right to use asset value and liability have resulted in additional assets and liabilities of £1.234million.
+Six other leases inward where annual rental have been used to compute a right to use asset value and liability have resulted in calculated assets and liabilities of £1.234 million, which is only £11k more than presently included.